Michael Weishan: Biography

 An honors graduate of Harvard College in Classics and Romance Languages, Weishan is active in many charities and non-profit institutions, especially those relating to history and FGLI (first generation/lower income) college programming at Harvard as well as institutions across the country.
 Among these, he is a member of the Adams House Senior Common Room at Harvard, where he is founding executive director of the Franklin Delano Roosevelt Foundation, an organization that has completed the restoration of Franklin Delano Roosevelt's student rooms – the FDR Suite at Adams House, Harvard University.
 The Foundation has restored the Suite to its original 1903 appearance as a memorial to the 32nd president of the United States, which is the only one at Harvard.

-In addition, the FDR Foundation sponsors a host of educational activities, including the annual Franklin Delano Roosevelt Memorial lecture at Adams House; and an intensive undergraduate summer internship program, The Roosevelt Scholars, which promotes study and research opportunities for first-generation, lower income students at Harvard.
-The Foundation is also home to a think-tank, The FDR Center for Global Engagement, which seeks practical solutions to real-world problems of climate change, governance, and social justice.
+In his role as executive director of the Foundation, Weishan co-authored (with Dr. Cynthia Koch, past director of the Franklin D. Roosevelt Presidential Library and Museum) a biography of Franklin Delano Roosevelt entitled FDR: A Life in Pictures in 2013.

-In his role as executive director of the Foundation, Weishan co-authored (with Dr. Cynthia Koch, past director of the Franklin D. Roosevelt Presidential Library and Museum) a new biography of Franklin Delano Roosevelt entitled FDR: A Life in Pictures in 2013.
+As president and CEO of the Southborough Historical Society in Southborough, Massachusetts, he has published two books, Lost Southborough and Tales of Old Southboro.
+Weishan also led the construction of the now completed History and Arts Center at Fayville Village Hall, finished in 2025 after a five-year, 2.5-million-dollar restoration.

-As president and CEO of the Southborough Historical Society in Southborough, Massachusetts, he has published two books, Lost Southborough and Tales of Old Southborough.
-He is currently leading the construction of Southborough's new history and arts center in a restored 1910 village hall.
-Opening of the new center is slated for 2025.
+In addition to his non-fiction work, Weishan has published two novels: Descent (2010, revised 2026) and The Normandie Affair (2026).
+His next work, the non-fiction Convergence: How the Sinking of the Titanic Created Modern-Day Harvard is due out in early 2027.